-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.
+Financial liabilities measured at amortized cost include accounts payable, accrued liabilities, government assistance and deferred contributions payable.

 (ii) Impairment

 Financial assets measured at cost are tested for impairment when there are indicators of impairment.
 The amount of the write-down is recognized in the statement of operations in the period incurred.
 Any previously recognized impairment loss may be reversed to the extent of the impairment, directly or by adjusting the allowance account, provided the improvement is no greater than any impairment recognized previously.
 The amount of the reversal is recognized in the statement of operations in the period the reversal occurs.